MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 Visual Studio includes the Microsoft unit testing frameworks for both managed and native code.
 However, **Test Explorer** can also run any unit test framework that has implemented a Test Explorer adapter.
 For more information about installing third-party unit test frameworks, see [Install third-party unit test frameworks](../test/install-third-party-unit-test-frameworks.md)

 **Test Explorer** can run tests from multiple test projects in a solution and from test classes that are part of the production code projects.
 Test projects can use different unit test frameworks.
-When the code under test is written for the .NET Framework, the test project can be written in any language that also targets the .NET Framework, regardless of the language of the target code.
+When the code under test is written for .NET, the test project can be written in any language that also targets .NET, regardless of the language of the target code.
 Native C/C++ code projects must be tested by using a C++ unit test framework.
 For more information, see [Write unit tests for C/C++](writing-unit-tests-for-c-cpp.md).

 ## Run tests in Test Explorer